tomas-langer/helidon-conference/README.md

  - the file (relative path)
  - `pollinStrategy` - watching the file for changes, application can listen on such changes
  - `optional` - the startup sequence will not fail if file is missing
+ - we have also added a `se-test.yaml` optional configuration to allow unit tests to override configuration (such as security), so our unit tests can run on a different port and use different security

 ```java
 import io.helidon.config.PollingStrategies;